Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 - an interest in transport and urban planning issues and political awareness.

 Relevant work experience in the transport industry is useful.
 Try approaching consultants directly to find opportunities.
-The TPS has a list of stakeholder members you could use to find contacts.
+The TPS has a list of stakeholder members and the CIHT has a list of strategic partners, knowledge partners and public sector partners that you can use to find contacts.
 Some of the larger employers may offer work placements.

 Developing a network of contacts is useful for finding out more about what the job is like and for learning about job opportunities.